zayed121/python-projects/README.md

 # python-projects
+This is my first project.
-This is an ecommerce system using python
+An  ecommerce system using python !